Welcome to today's edition of the Rush 24-7 podcast.

 Jessica Lang and Jane Fonda once get called before a Senate committee on agricultural problems because they played farm wives in a movie about the Dust Bowl.

-Oh, wait, no, no, there's two more here.
+No, no, there's two more here.

-And Baronson actually continues with the lesson.
+And Berenson actually continues with the lesson.

-Saul Baronson was captured by a terrorist.
+Saul Berenson was captured by a terrorist.

-Saul Baronson rather wanted to take his own life, kill me before you let someone else go out there and hurt someone.
+Kill me before you let someone else go out there and hurt someone.

-I woke up just as we finished shooting, and I wrote this like one and a half-page feeling that Saul had.
+I woke up just as we finished shooting and I wrote this like one and a half page feeling that Saul had.

 It was very dark, very angry, very revengeful.